trentmilton/SDF-NSTextField-Validation/README.md

 It is at this point the fields will be highlighted based on the validation type you set.

+# Methods

+- valid: This will check the current string of the txt field against the validation type and return the result.
+- reset Reset the text field removing all validation background colouring.

 # Customisation

 Setting the colours is easy, just modify your colours as required.
 All take an NSColor as type.